B-AROL-O/FREISA/code/oak-d-lite-module/README.md

 The module will be then deployed over Docker using the same process explained in the [depthai-docker](../depthai-docker/) folder.

+## Operation

+The camera should run one of the three pre-trained models that are used in the application (trunk detection, leaves classification, path detection).
+The result will be transmitted to the mini-pupper controller program (acting as a web server) so that it will drive the robot towards the objectives (e.g., if seeing a plant, get closer to it).

 ## Sources and useful material

 - [DepthAI docs](https://docs.luxonis.com/projects/api/en/latest/)